 The Footpath Library

-When family friend Benjamin Andrew died unexpectedly, Sarah responded to her grief by volunteering with one of the food trucks in Sydney’s CBD.
+When a family friend, Benjamin Andrew died unexpectedly, Sarah responded to her grief by volunteering with one of the food trucks in Sydney’s CBD.

-Benjamin Andrew was the son of one of Sarah’s closest friend’s.
-Ben and Sarah had become great friends and Sarah originally named The Footpath Library after him because books and writing were his passion and she wanted to commemorate a young man with a great future whose life ended too early.
+Ben was the son of one of Sarah’s closest friends, and they in turn became great friends.
+Sarah originally named The Footpath Library after him because books and writing were his passion, and Sarah wanted to commemorate a young man with a great and promising future whose life ended too early.